 Our spine bears the weight of all of our daily activities, from how frequently we move to how much weight we lift at one time.
 With so much pressure put on our spinal discs, it’s no surprise that many of our daily activities can impact our spine health.
 The following lifestyle risks can cause pain, strain, and in some cases can even cause lumbar disc herniation.

-5 Potential Causes of Disc Herniation
+5 Potential Causes of Herniated Discs

 1. Sedentary Lifestyle